freqn/identiconium/README.md

 ## Instructions

-`mix.deps` & run the following command to generate a `yourstring.png` inside of the `/identicons` folder
+`mix deps.get` & run the following command to generate a `yourstring.png` inside of the `/identicons` folder

 **Note**: Replace "yourstring" with any string value for a unique identicon